How do I enroll in Cross Country?

 Do I have to sign up for summer conditioning to participate in Cross Country?

 No, not for an incoming Freshman, but it is highly recommended for anyone wanting to be competitive, to be considered for the Eagle Invite/Trip, Clovis Invite/Trip, High Altitude Varsity Camp or Saturday Invitationals.
 Summer base training is the MOST IMPORTANT training phase.
-YOU MUST BE ENROLLED BY JULY 9 AND PARTICIPATE FULLY TO QUALIFY FOR THE VARSITY CAMP AND OVER NIGHT INVITATIONALS.
-Our first race of the season is the first week of school.
+YOU MUST BE ENROLLED BY THE END OF THE FIRST WEEK AND PARTICIPATE FULLY TO QUALIFY FOR THE VARSITY CAMP AND OVERNIGHT INVITATIONALS.
+Our first race of the season is usually the first week of school.
 As you can see, it will be very difficult if you did not participate during the summer training practices.

 When is summer conditioning?

-July 1 to Aug 24.
-Mon to Fri at 7:00 am.
-Sat at 7:30 am.
-Schedule can be found on our website. www.eltorocc.com, under on the Summer Training tab.
+The schedule can be found on our website. www.eltorocc.com, under the Summer Training tab.